Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A view of Wizard Island from the Cleetwood Cove Trail

 Witness a deep blue, alpine crater lake frozen in time at Oregon’s sole national park.
-Formed over seven thousand years ago via volcanic eruption, Crater Lake National Park is now one of the top national parks in America and has long been an inspiration to Indigenous groups, artists, and outdoor explorers.
+Formed over seven thousand years ago via volcanic eruption, Crater Lake National Park has long been an inspiration to Indigenous groups, artists, and outdoor explorers.

-Crater Lake is the deepest lake in the USA and is backdropped by the stunning Cascade Mountains, making hiking trails along the crater’s edge one of the most scenic experiences in the park.
+Crater Lake is the deepest lake in the USA and is backdropped by the stunning Cascade Mountains.
+Hiking around the crater’s perimeter is one of the most scenic experiences in the park.

 Columbia River Gorge